BenMoon/PIPICO_Calculation/Readme.md

 The data is assumed to be a 2D array with your shots / triggers / data to correlate with one another, to be in a row.

+The return of the both functions are coincidence maps and thus uncorrelated events need to be subtracted separately.
+Returns are counts and isn't normalized to the number of triggers.

 You can provide a square numpy array (values in rows need to be sorted), or a list with of lists (values don't need to be sorted) which I usually generate from my data like